eartht0sarah/eartht0sarah/README.md

-### Lovely to meet you!
+### Pleased to meet you!
 #### *I'm Sarah, behavioral health product manager, looking to gain Web3 experience*
 ---

 😄 Pronouns: she/hers/they/them

-🌱 Learning about the economics of blockchain and digital assets (also learning Markdown as I create this README - lol)
+🌱 Learning about the economics of blockchain and digital assets

-❔ Ask me about scrum, scaled agile framework, lean methodology, healthcare IT, electronic health records/interoperability, or Cerner Millennium.
+❔ Ask me about scrum, scaled agile framework, lean methodology, healthcare IT, or electronic health records/interoperability.

-🤔 Looking for commections to Web3 projects, including:
+🤔 seeking like minds for and networking opportunities to discuss:
  - health equity
- - healthcare interoperability
+ - conversational interoperability
  - sustainability (esp. in fashion industry)

 📫 Connect with me: sarahanneelali@gmail.com